skooppaos/quasar/.github/CONTRIBUTING.md

 - Try to search for your issue, it may have already been answered or even fixed in the development branch (`dev`).

 - Check if the issue is reproducible with the latest stable version of Quasar.
 If you are using a pre-release, please indicate the specific version you are using.
+It is highly suggested to create a [Fiddle](https://jsfiddle.net/rstoenescu/waugrryy/) or [Codepen](https://codepen.io/rstoenescu/pen/KQRZJg) to reproduce the problem.

 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Although we would love to help our users as much as possible, diagnosing issues without clear reproduction steps is extremely time-consuming and simply not sustainable.